 A once-popular type of cigar wrapper leaf that stays green instead of turning brown like all the others.

-A job you wish you had – this person is a professional cigar taster.
+A dream job for many cigar enthusiasts—this person is a professional cigar taster.

-This is the name for the special knife that cigar rollers use to cut leaves.
+This is the name for the special knife that cigar rollers use to cut tobacco leaves.

 A very light brown wrapper.